 Basements are more expensive to construct as they require excavations, reinforced concrete and additional planning.
 They typically cost 1.5 times what a floor aboveground would cost.
 However, only a portion of the basement size may be included in the total building floor area for zoning, so a basement is a way to get extra floorspace.

 Some houses will call the ground floor the basement floor, even though it may not appear to be underground.
-This may be due to a sloping block of land and certain zoning laws that limit the total area of a house (capacity ratio, or yosekiritsu).
+This may be due to a sloping block of land coupled with certain zoning laws that limit the total area of a house (capacity ratio, or yosekiritsu).

 The drawback to basements is that they require a lot of ventilation and adequate drainage.
 Japan has some very humid summers and basements can develop serious mold without adequate ventilation.
-It is important to check for any signs of mold when inspecting a house.
+They require dehumidifiers to operate around the clock.

 Important things to look out for before buying a house: